The Great Machine of Evolution

 —Izathel, High Chancellor

 This deck is an example of an "ideal" (as in monetary cost is not an issue, only the most efficient cards allowed - within context) Phyrexian tribal Atraxa Infect deck.
-Poison or -1/-1 counters alone cannot win games - the inclusion of +1/+1 counters, "stax-like" cards that remove or detain creatures, lands and resources are vital to overcoming the political and mechanical difficulties unique to the Infect wincon.
-For flavor, the deck includes each Praetor that had an active hand in Atraxa's creation.
-But the Preators' inclusion is more than just a whim - each one contributes to limiting opponent resources while bolstering our own - contributing to a Soft Lock (See Slang: Lockdown) on the board.
+Poison or -1/-1 counters alone cannot win games - the inclusion of +1/+1 counters, Fading counter Enchantments and Artifacts that remove or detain creatures, lands and resources are vital to overcoming the political and mechanical difficulties unique to Infect/Toxic.
+For flavor, the deck includes each Praetor that had an active hand in Atraxa's compleation - with one notable exception: for siding with the heretic Sheoldred got what she deserved for her treachery against the Machine Mother.
+However, the omission or inclusion of each Praetor in the deck isn't due to some strict Vorthos constraints - its to ensure that each card efficiently furthers a boardstate that favors the free application and proliferation of Poison counters: a Soft Lock (See Slang: Lockdown).

 Just so it's clear - you only need 10 poison counters on an opponent for them to reach compleation - (See rule 104.3d).
 Infect damage cannot be healed or transferred - Phyrexia's touch is nearly impossible to remove.
 There is however, a big but to consider - playing such a unique and arguably strong wincon as Infect will place the pilot of this deck at a political disadvantage for most games.
 Infect/Poison counters are typically viewed (from my own personal experience) as a high priority for opponents to address.
 Sometimes the whole table pitches in to completely dismantle your boardstate and keep you from playing magic.
 To try and counteract this, it is always important to set the expectation.
 With this deck in mind, announce to your opponents the themes that are core to its function before the game begins.
 For opponents who wish to not experience the wonders that Phyrexia could bring them - give them a chance to express their opinion (and disgusting embrace of flesh).

-On a good draw, the deck can consistently threaten to win between turns 4-6 in a 4 player pod.
+On a good draw, the deck can consistently threaten to kill an opponent between turns 5-7 in a 4 player pod.
 According to the following the chart listed in The Command Zone podcast's How to Determine your deck's Power Level that would place this deck at a relatively high level of power.
 Not quite cEDH, but definitely at the stronger end of the spectrum.

 There are no infinite combos in this deck.
 Instead, it functions with alot of interactions that build off of each other using Proliferate as the primary enabler.